20 September 2020

 Fatherland

-Yuthlert Sippapak’s controversial film Fatherland (ปิตุภูมิ) received rare public screenings late last night and early this morning at the 14 October 73 Memorial in Bangkok.
+Yuthlert Sippapak’s controversial film Fatherland (ปิตุภูมิ) received rare public screenings late last night and early this morning at the 14 October ’73 Memorial in Bangkok.
 The film, a drama about the insurgency in southern Thailand, was commissioned by the military, though they withdrew their backing when it became clear that it wasn’t the propaganda vehicle they were expecting.
-When I interviewed Yuthlert for my forthcoming book, Thai Cinema Uncensored, he told me that Prayut Chan-o-cha asked him a lot of “stupid questions” after watching the film.
-He also said that the military warned him it could be a dangerous film (“If you show this movie, somebody burns the theatre.”)
+Interviewed for the forthcoming book, Thai Cinema Uncensored, Yuthlert said that Prayut Chan-o-cha asked him a lot of “stupid questions” after watching the film.
+He also revealed that the military warned him it could be a dangerous film: “If you show this movie, somebody burns the theatre.”

 0 comment(s):